Tournament Rules & Regulations

 Conduct:

-If a team has two players ejected in the same game for technical fouls, that team will lose the game by default.
+If a team has three players ejected in the same game for technical / flagrant fouls, that team will lose the game by default.
 This includes all round robin/pool play and play-off games.

 BALL SIZE FOR EACH DIVISION: